About the Miller School

 - The A.Q.
 Miller School houses the national Journalism Education Association and the Huck Boyd National Center for Community Media.

 - Famous A.Q.
-Miller School alumni include White House Photographer Pete Souza, former Presidential Press Secretary Marlin Fitzwater, WKRP in Cincinnati star Gordon Jump and 1950s rock and roll record producer Jerry Wexler, who coined the phrase “rhythm and blues.”
+Miller School alumni include former White House Photographer Pete Souza, who served Presidents Reagan and Obama; former Presidential Press Secretary Marlin Fitzwater, WKRP in Cincinnati star Gordon Jump and 1950s rock and roll record producer Jerry Wexler, who brought African American musicians into the mainstream and who coined the phrase “rhythm and blues” when he worked for Billboard magazine.

 A.Q.
 Miller School Retention Rates